What Are Tagines and How Do You Use Them?

-These tall, conical tagines manage to catch my eye every time I walk through a kitchen store.
-They’re used for cooking the North African dish by the same name, and I’ve been putting serious thought into how I might possibly justify buying one.
+Tall, conical tagines manage to catch my eye every time I walk through a kitchen store.
+They’re used for cooking the North African dish by the same name — and I’ve been putting serious thought into whether or not I should buy one.

-The idea is similar to cooking in a dutch oven or a slow-cooker (which, admittedly, doesn’t help my justification cause very much since I already own both of those).
-Less liquid is needed overall and food cooks slowly until completely tender.
+The idea is similar to cooking in a Dutch oven or a slow-cooker (which, admittedly, doesn’t help my cause very much, as I already own both of these).
+Less liquid is needed overall and food cooks slowly, until completely tender.

-Tagines generally range in size from one quart, perfect for steaming couscous, to four quarts, ideal for Moroccan stews and roasts.
-Like dutch ovens, tagines can also go from stove-top to oven with ease — eliminating the need for a serving dish and minimizing cleanup.
+Tagines generally range in size from one quart, a good size for something like steaming couscous, to four quarts, which is ideal for stews and roasts.
+Like Dutch ovens, tagines can also go from stovetop to oven with ease — eliminating the need for a serving dish and minimizing cleanup.

-While tagine stews are definitely the most popular and well-known dish to make in a tagine, this dish can be used for much more.
+While stews are definitely the most popular and well-known dish to make in a tagine, it can be used for much more.
 Rice, couscous, and beans all do fabulously.
 With the lid off, a tagine could be used as a roasting dish and then be carried straight to the table.
-I also wonder if it might be easier to make the no-knead bread in a shallow tagine than the high-sided dutch oven, as you wouldn’t have to avoid any tall walls when adding and retrieving the loaf.
+I also wonder if it might be easier to make the no-knead bread in a shallow tagine than a high-sided dutch oven, as you wouldn’t have to avoid any tall walls when adding and retrieving the loaf.

-In terms of justification, I think it’s a matter of deciding how a tagine would fit into your cooking style and the cookware you already have.
-I’ve been thinking of buying a smaller dutch oven for casseroles and have also gotten more and more intrigued by clay-pot cooking.
-For me, buying a mid-sized tagine would satisfy both of those urges, plus my more basic desire to play around with a tagine.
+As for whether or not you need one, I think it’s a matter of deciding how a tagine would fit into your cooking style and the cookware you already have.
+I’ve been thinking of buying a smaller, 3 1/2-quart Dutch oven for casseroles and have also gotten more and more intrigued by clay-pot cooking.
+For me, buying a mid-sized tagine would satisfy both of those urges.

 Do you own a tagine?
 What do you cook with it?